...

 If you are experiencing bleeding piles, it is best to seek medical attention as soon as possible.
 Our team at Cosmedics Skin Clinics can provide a thorough assessment to determine the underlying cause of the bleeding and recommend appropriate treatment options.
 Remember, early intervention can significantly improve outcomes and enhance your overall comfort.

-- You will then have a full clinical assessment with Mr von Roon who is a leading London teaching hospital colorectal surgeon.
+• You will then have a full clinical assessment with one of our colorectal surgeons.

 Take 2 tablets (1000 mg) of paracetamol every 4 to 6 hours.
 If this is not sufficient, add in 2 tablets (400 mg) of ibuprofen every 4 to 6 hours.
 You can take both painkillers together safely.
 Some people have contraindications to ibuprofen – check with Mr von Roon on the day or with your doctor or pharmacist.
 If the pain is uncontrolled with above please contact Mr von Roon.